Kerygma Bible Study

 The Kerygma group meets every Tuesday morning at 9:30 AM.
 Please join us.

 There is place for young children and youth in St John’s Sunday School.
-Once the Children’s Story portion of the Sunday morning worship service is completed, children and youth of all ages eagerly exit to join their waiting teachers in their respective classes.
+Once the first hymn is sung at Sunday morning worship service, children and youth of all ages eagerly exit to join their waiting teachers in their respective classes.
 A very varied program consisting of learning and activities awaits the children.
+The children return to the sanctuary with the receiving of the offering and teach the congregation the lesson they learned in Sunday School.
+This teaching time concludes with the children leading us in The Lord’s Prayer.
 The children’s learning activities promote growth in faith, service for others, Christian love for others and sharing the Good News of Jesus.

 This hardworking group meets on the second Wednesday of every month in order to find ways of supporting the various ministries within the church.
 These “helping hands” also provide for ministries outside the church walls such as the provision of meals for the Place of Hope Presbyterian Church.
 It organizes several fundraisers in the course of the year but its biggest activity is orchestrating the annual Bazaar and Tea generally held in November.
 Of course such a group would welcome many more “helping hands”.